David Ho (oceanographer): Career

 After a short postdoc at Princeton University, Ho returned to the Lamont–Doherty Earth Observatory (LDEO) of Columbia University as the Storke-Doherty Lecturer and continued his research there until 2008, when he moved to the University of Hawaii at Manoa.
 Ho was also Chief Scientist on the Southern Ocean Gas Exchange Experiment, a multi-agency funded effort to study air-sea gas exchange in the Southern Ocean.
 He has published over 80 research papers.

 In addition to being a professor at University of Hawaiʻi at Mānoa, Ho is also a Visiting Faculty in the School of Ocean Futures at Arizona State University, and was a co-founder and Chief Science Officer of [C]Worthy, a non-profit research organization that worked on building the tools needed to ensure safe, effective ocean-based CDR, an Adjunct Senior Research Scientist in Geochemistry at Columbia University, and an invited professor in the Department of Geosciences at the École normale supérieure in Paris.

+Ho is also a member of the US OCB’s Ocean-Atmosphere Interaction Subcommittee, a member of the Scientific Steering Group of the World Climate Research Programme’s Lighthouse Activity on Climate Intervention Research, and a Lead Author of the 2027 IPCC Methodology Report on Carbon Dioxide Removal Technologies, Carbon Capture, Utilization, and Storage.